 He has been at the forefront in pioneering outpatient interventions for the diagnosis and treatment of menstrual disorders utilising hysteroscopy and ultrasound.
 His strong research background and clinical experience enabled him to publish a definitive book about the modern management of common gynaecological problems utilising minimally invasive approaches.

 He is one of the leading UK experts endoscopic surgery and diagnostic and therapeutic interventions in benign gynaecology.
 He maintains close links with the University of Birmingham, both in research and teaching, where he-is academic achievements were recognised when he was made an Honorary Professor (2015-) and Director of the Birmingham Women’s Hospital Clinical Teaching Academy.

 He is actively involved with the training of medical students, junior doctors and GPs with an interest in gynaecology.
-His clinical and research interests lie in the management of abnormal bleeding and pelvic pain, where he holds over £4million in research funding.
-He lectures internationally and has published over 100 research papers, two books and guidelines for evidence-based gynaecological practice.
+His clinical and research interests lie in the management of abnormal bleeding and pelvic pain, where he holds over £8million in research funding.
+He lectures internationally and has published over 100 research papers, eight books and several guidelines for evidence-based gynaecological practice.

-He was elected as the West Midlands Member of the Royal College of Obstetricians and Gynaecologists in (2007-2013) and an elected Officer of the British Society of Gynaecological Endoscopy (2013-).
+He was elected as the West Midlands Member of the Royal College of Obstetricians and Gynaecologists in (2007-2013) and was elected President of the British Society for Gynaecological Endoscopy (2013-).
 He is a scientific editor on the British Journal of Obstetrics & Gynaecology.
 Justin was awarded a Silver National Clinical Excellence Award in 2016.